osg-htc/user-documentation/documentation/software_examples/freesurfer/Introduction.md

 [FreeSurfer](http://freesurfer.net/) is a software package to analyze MRI scans of human brains.
 In the past, we had a service called Fsurf, which is now discontinued.
-Instead, we currently utalize a community supported FreeSurfer container image and workflow.
+Instead, we currently utilize a community supported FreeSurfer container image and workflow.
 Please see:

 * [https://github.com/pegasus-isi/freesurfer-osg-workflow](https://github.com/pegasus-isi/freesurfer-osg-workflow) - scroll down to see the documentaion on this page.